shreytheshreyas/AI-Accelerated-Augmented-Reality-Laser-Tag-Game/README.md

 The implementation process utilizes Vivado HLS to transform C++ code into RTL code through these essential steps:

-1. Building the neural network in C++
+1. Building the neural network in C++.
-2. Verifying the code through the C-simulation in Vivado HLS
+2. Verifying the code through the C-simulation in Vivado HLS.
-3. Executing C-synthesis
+3. Executing C-synthesis.
-4. Verifying the kernel through RTL simulation
+4. Verifying the kernel through RTL simulation.
-5. Reviewing synthesis and co-simulation reports
+5. Reviewing synthesis and co-simulation reports.

 ![Final block design showing the neural network IP and peripheral IPs with AXI DMA connections](./Image_Assets/ip_block_diagram_axi_dma.png)
 *Figure: Final block design showing the neural network IP and peripheral IPs with AXI DMA connections*